tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 	- Most existing methods for counterfactual explanations are:
 		* model-agnostic, so they do not take into account the structure of the original model
 		* involve building a surrogate model on top of the original model, which is not guaranteed to represent the original model accurately.
-	- 1) We rst extend [13] to work for adaptive boosting [6],
+	- 1) We first extend [13] to work for adaptive boosting [6],
-which still trains on the original labels. is allows us to focus specically on training trees in sequence and use this to narrow our search space.
+which still trains on the original labels. is allows us to focus specially on training trees in sequence and use this to narrow our search space.
-	- (2) We extend our new method for adaptive boosting to gradient boosting [4], where we not only train in sequence but also train on the negative gradients of the previous tree.
+	- (2) We extend our new method for adaptive boosting to gradient boosting, where we not only train in sequence but also train on the negative gradients of the previous tree.
 	- In our case study, we examined how we can use the sequential training nature of boosting methods to narrow the search space for alternative examples when generating explanations.

 * ***Jia, Yunzhe, et al. "Improving the Quality of Explanations with Local Embedding Perturbations." _Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining_.
 2019.***